QWO CELLULITE TREATMENT BEFORE & AFTERS

 How does Qwo work?

-Qwo with its active ingredients of CCH or Collagenase Clostridium Histolyticum is injected into the dimples in an area of cellulite.
+Qwo, with its active ingredient of CCH (or Collagenase Clostridium Histolyticum) is injected into the dimples in an area of cellulite.
 It then dissolves those fibrous septae that are drawing the skin down to the deeper tissue.
-And as it gradually dissolves those fibrous septae, the tethering effect is released.
-And this allows the skin to float up away from the deeper tissues and have a much smoother appearance.
-Qwo is given as a series of three treatments, three weeks apart from each other, and Qwo is FDA-cleared for use on dimpling, cellulite of the buttocks, but it has also been used with success on the dimples on the back of the thighs.
+As it gradually dissolves those fibrous septae, the tethering effect of the fibrous septae on overlying skin is released.
+This allows the skin to float up away from the deeper tissues and have a much smoother appearance.
+Qwo is given as a series of three treatments, three weeks apart.
+Qwo is FDA-cleared for use on dimpling cellulite of the buttocks, and it has also been used with success on the dimples on the back of the thighs.

 Does Qwo work?

-What is the downtime and recovery like after the treatment of Qwo?
+What is the downtime and recovery like after the treatment of Qwo in NYC?

 When will you see results after treatment with Qwo?